 Causes of Anemia

-As with most fish pathologies, the best way to prevent anemia in your fish is to provide a healthy environment and fresh diet.
-Even though we cannot be certain that any given diet is 100% correct for a particular species, providing adequate protein, fat, and vitamin content is critical to the survival of all fish.
-Discuss any dietary or health concerns with your aquatic veterinarian to ensure the overall health and well-being of your fish.
+As with most fish pathologies, the best way to prevent anemia in your fish is to provide a clean environment and a well-rounded diet.
+Providing adequate protein, fat, and vitamins is critical to the health of any fish.
+All dry fish foods should be fed for six months and then replaced.

 Depending on the severity of your fish's anemia, it may take months for full recovery, but the prognosis is good with proper treatment.

 Is anemia making my fish's gills pale?